Ikarthikmb/Hardware-Programming/README.md

 # Microcontroller-Programming

-Codes related with Arduino UNO, NodeMCU, RasbpberryPi also examples in Verilog are loaded in this repository.
+Contains codes related with Arduino UNO, NodeMCU, RasbpberryPi also examples in Verilog, MATLAB are loaded in this repository.